Skip to main content

 Domain status

-The Publish panel shows the current status of your custom domain:
+The Publish panel shows the current status of an attached domain:

 • Active — the domain is live and SSL is provisioned

-• Error — DNS is not configured correctly; check the CNAME record
+• Error — DNS isn’t configured correctly; re-check your records

 Removing a domain

-Click the trash icon next to the domain in the Publish panel to remove it.
+Click the trash icon next to the domain in the Publish panel to detach it.
 Your app continues to be available at the *.pages.dev URL.

 Build requirements